 The verdict: The Wrong Side of Goodbye offers two very compelling mysteries, and as I read I marveled how Connelly could weave them together without crowding the narrative or slowing momentum.

 Length: 400 pages

 Convinced?
 Treat yourself!
 Buy The Wrong Side of Goodbye from Amazon (Kindle edition.)
 But you really should start at the beginning with The Black Echo (my review.)

 Want more?
-Visit Emily St. John Mandel's website and follow her on Twitter.
+Visit Michael Connelly's website, like him on Facebook, and follow him on Twitter.

 As an affiliate, I receive a small commission when you make a purchase through any of the above links.
 Thank you for helping to support my book habits that bring more content to this blog!